adompeldorius/springrollup/README.md

 and decreases `onChainBalanceOf(alice)` by the withdrawn amount.
 If the above amount is negative, the withdrawal request fails and nothing happens.

+**Remark 1:** Notice that the sent amount in the pending transfers is *only* subtracted in the special case where Alice uses the `offChainBalance(Alice)` in the block `lastSeenBlockNum(Alice)`.
+The reason for this is that the pending transfers in   block `lastSeenBlockNum(Alice)` were actually processed in the next block `lastSeenBlockNum(Alice)+1`, but Alice’s balance in block `lastSeenBlockNum(Alice)` doesn’t reflect that, so the sent amount must be subtracted to get Alice's updated balance.

-**Remark:** It may happen that Alice withdraws her funds, and then later is made aware of a transfer from Bob that she didn't include in the withdrawal.
+**Remark 2:** It may happen that Alice withdraws her funds, and then later is made aware of a transfer from Bob that she didn't include in the withdrawal.
 She may then add a new withdrawal request where she include Bob's transfer along with the same transfers as last time.

 ## Example 1: Single transfer from Alice to Bob